 It won't be wrong to refer Pattadakal as a national treasure.
 Yes, this complex of Hindu and Jain temples is a must-visit for anyone who is interested in Indian culture and heritage.
 Pattadakal is located at a distance of about 1,772, 603, 1,888, 446 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check the information below to see how you can reach Pattadakal from other cities.

 By Air.
 The nearest airport from Pattadakal is in Belgaum.
 It is located at a distance of about 170 km from Pattadakal.
 There are many direct flights that operate from some specific Indian cities like Delhi, Mumbai, and Chennai to Belgaum.
 From the airport, one is required to take a taxi or a bus to reach Pattadakal.

 By Train.
 If you are planning to visit this place by train then Badami is the nearest railhead which is located at the distance of around 20 km from this tourist destination in Karnataka.
 From this station, you can either hire a cab or can get on a public bus to reach the desired location in Pattadakal.

 By Road.
 This place is very well connected with other cities by road.
-You can easily find some of the state-run buses which commute on a regular basis from places like Bengaluru, Bijapur, Hubli, etc. In case you are driving to the place from Delhi, Mumbai, and Kolkata then you have to cover approx. 1,700, 600, and 450km respectively.
+You can easily find some of the state-run buses which commute on a regular basis from places like Bengaluru, Bijapur, Hubli, etc. Apart from buses, you can also travel by taxis or self-drive here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here